Heating, Ventilation and Air Conditioning

 Financial Aid

-Century College is accredited by the Higher Learning Commission, and our programs quality for financial aid including grants, loans, and college work-study.
+Century College is accredited by the Higher Learning Commission, and our programs qualify for financial aid including grants, loans, and college work-study.
 Eligibility for financial aid is determined annually based on the Free Application for Federal Student Aid (FAFSA).
 Century College’s Federal School Code is 010546.

 Scholarship Opportunities

-Each year, the Century College Foundation awards more than $300,000 in scholarships to our students.
+Each year, the Century College Foundation awards more than $300,000 in scholarships to Century College students involved in several areas of study.
 Students are encouraged to create an account and apply for scholarships online.

 Transfer